jjcarrier/vicon/README.md

 > for post-interactive commands to execute.
 This way, a safe series of operations
 > may be performed at conclusion of this mode regardless of whether the user
 > exits with `q` keystroke or `ctrl+c`.

+### Themes

+Currently themes are provided via predefined configurations.
+A future update may introduce customizable themes.

+The below are the basic themes available.
+More may be defined in future updates, see `--help` for more details on the `--theme` option.

+- `classic`
+  The (mostly) original theme used in this application.
+Offers mixed coloring to help convey operating status.
+- `black-and-white`
+  A (mostly) black-and-white option that is perhaps the best option for terminal compatibility.
+- `grey`
+  A monotone color palette, for those that like to keep things simple.
+- Various color-accented themes:
+  - `dark-red`, `dark-green`, `blue`, `blue-violet`, `dark-magenta`, `cyan`, `gold`

 ## Additional